 Handling illustrations kind of works the same.
 For every major illustration task, logo creation, icons, etc. Illustrator is your friend.

 And then again, we have its competitor Affinity designer, which comes with a feature to quickly switch from vector to pixel-based editing.
-It's such an ultimate design tool for some designers, there are love stories written about it.

 My recent discovery and one I’m sure many illustrators today can’t live without is Procreate.
 It’s a fantastic tool that features a straightforward interface and contains natural drawing gestures with an Apple pencil with a lot of control over it.
 Downsides are it only exists within the iPad and it is not a vector tool.